 If you are in D.C., chances of you meeting the President of United States in person may be slim, but don’t be disheartened.
-Madame Tussaud's Wax Museum is to here to the rescue!
+Madame Tussaud's Wax Museum is here to your rescue!
 Not only the museum has life-like and life-sized statues of all the Presidents, right from George Washington, but also a mindboggling collection of wax statues of Hollywood celebrities, sports stars, cultural and political leaders, eminent media personalities and beloved music icons!
-Take a seat with George Clooney or a groovy picture with Beyonce.
+Take a seat with George Clooney or a groovy picture with Beyoncé.
 Get a closer look at Jackie Kennedy or swing the club with Tiger Woods.
-Or even better, feel like a star with a personalized wax replica of your own hand
+Or even better, feel like a star with a personalized wax replica of your own hand.

-This 20000 capacity indoor arena offers some of the best entertainment in the city, from professional sports to concerts and more.
-The arena is the home venue of the ice hockey team Washington Capitals as well as the basketball team, Washington Wizards.
-While sports occupy the most space on the event calendar, the arena's roster is peppered with a host of other events like concerts, stand-up acts, children's shows and much more.
+Capital One is a massive indoor arena that offers some of the best entertainment in the city, from professional sports to concerts and more.
+The arena is the home venue of the ice hockey team Washington Capitals as well as the basketball team Washington Wizards.
+While sports occupy the most space on the event calendar, the arena's roster is peppered with a host of other events like concerts, stand-up acts, children's shows, and much more.